Pqlet/Looped-Transformer-exps/README.md

-# Looped Transformers are Better at Learning Learning Algorithms
-Liu Yang, Kangwook Lee, Robert D. Nowak, Dimitris Papailiopoulos
+# Experiments with Looped Transformer from Yang et al.
 The code of this repo is based on https://github.com/Leiay/looped_transformer.
 You can find the paper in [arxiv](https://arxiv.org/abs/2311.12424).

 ## Overview